-E. The Purchasing Director shall schedule a meeting to provide an opportunity to resolve the protest by mutual agreement between the parties within seven (7) days, excluding Saturdays, Sundays, and state holidays, after receipt of a formal written protest and bond.

-F. If the Purchasing Director cannot resolve the protest by mutual agreement within the seven (7) day period referred to in Paragraph V.E above, the School Board shall conduct an informal administrative hearing, under Section 120.57(2), Florida Statutes, acting as the agency head, where there are no disputed issues of material fact.
+- E. The Purchasing Director shall schedule a meeting to provide an opportunity to resolve the protest by mutual agreement between the parties within seven (7) days, excluding Saturdays, Sundays, and state holidays, after receipt of a formal written protest and bond. - F. If the Purchasing Director cannot resolve the protest by mutual agreement within the seven (7) day period referred to in Paragraph V.E above, the School Board shall conduct an informal administrative hearing, under Section 120.57(2), Florida Statutes, acting as the agency head, where there are no disputed issues of material fact.
 The informal hearing shall be held with notice of no less than 72 hours, excluding Saturdays, Sundays, and legal holidays within thirty (30) days of receipt of the formal written protest and bond, unless the parties, with the consent of the School Board, agree to extend the time for the hearing.
-The School Board shall have the right to schedule the hearing subject to these provisions.
+The School Board shall have the right to schedule the hearing subject to these provisions. - VI.
+Competitive Solicitation Requirements Waivers

-VI.
-Proposals

-As may be determined by the Purchasing Director, bids may not be required for the purchase of professional, contractual, or insurance services except where required by Florida Statutes; however, proposals in writing shall be requested for all such services.
+The Purchasing Director may waive the requirements for competitive solicitations pursuant to the exemptions included in the rules of the State Board of Education; however, proposals in writing shall be requested for all such services.

 Proposals shall also be requested for contract services to students, including those for school pictures, graduation supplies and such items as class rings.

 Procedures for the procurement of such services shall conform to the Purchasing Manual published by the Superintendent.